pelkeycj/SpeedTester/README.md

 - "-hour" to set cron interval to hourly
 - "-day" to set cron interval to daily
 - "-reboot" to set cron interval to every reboot

-It is recommended to create an alias in the ~/.bashrc file containing the command and full path to run speedtester.py